-This recipe is, like a vast majority of my repertoire, adapted from a Nigella recipe many years ago – primarily with the addition of meat!
+This recipe, like a vast swathe of my repertoire, is adapted from a Nigella Lawson recipe many years ago – primarily with the addition of meat!
 It is basically a mozzarella and ham filled eggy bread sandwich.
-Crispy on the outside and soft (slightly soggy even – in a good way) on the inside.
+Crispy on the outside and soft (even slightly soggy but in a good way) on the inside.

-This is not a healthy recipe.
-Counting the calories is not advised nor is using anything other than cheap white sliced bread – like with my Triple Decker, save the sourdough for another time.
-You need the bread to be press-able together for the whole thing not to totally fall apart on you.
+Now I know that this is not a healthy recipe!
+Like with my Triple Decker, counting the calories is not advised nor is using anything other than cheap white sliced bread – save the sourdough for another time.
+You need the bread to squidge together for the whole thing not to totally fall apart on you.
 I’d also recommend the kind of mozzarella that comes quite dry in a block for slicing rather than the balls sitting in liquid or the slightly soggy interior may well become too much.

 4 slices Thick White Sliced Bread

 2 tbsp Plain Flour

 Cut the crusts off 4 slices Thick White Sliced Bread.

 Lay 4 slices Parma (or Serrano Ham) over the bread with one slice of ham over each slice of bread.
 Leave a border of bread around each slice.

 Slice 100g Mozzarella into 4 rectangles and lay 2 slices over 2 slices of the bread and ham.